The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Related Work

 \section{Related Work}

-The GEP is a fundamental problem in numerical linear algebra with numerous applications in machine learning and statistics.
-To our knowledge the most efficient approaches for the GEP or specific GEP sub-problems (e.g., CCA) scale at best $\mathcal{O}(d^2 k)$ in the streaming setting.
-None of the current top-$k$ solvers are simple.
-We summarize some of these approaches here.
+The \gep{} is a fundamental problem in numerical linear algebra with numerous applications in machine learning and statistics.
+There is a long history in numerical computing of solving large \gep{} problems~\citep{sorensen2002numerical,knyazev1994preconditioned,golub2002inverse,aliaga2012solving,klinvex2013parallel}.
+Many methods iterate with what can be viewed as ``gradient-like'' updates~\citep{d1982group,d1992iterative}, however, they are not immediately applicable in the stochastic, streaming data setting.
+To our knowledge, efficient approaches for the \gep{} or specific sub-problems (e.g., CCA) scale at best $\mathcal{O}(d^2 k)$ in the streaming data setting.

-\citet{ge2016efficient} give an algorithm for top-$k$ GEP that makes repeated use of a linear system solver to approximate the subspace of the true generalized eigenvectors, but may return an arbitrary rotation of the solution.
+\citet{ge2016efficient} give an algorithm for top-$k$ \gep{} that makes repeated use of a linear system solver to approximate the subspace of the true generalized eigenvectors, but may return an arbitrary rotation of the solution.
 While their method is theoretically efficient, it requires precomputing $A$ and $B$ which prohibits its use in a streaming data setting.
-The sequential least squares CCA algorithm proposed by~\cite{wang2016efficient} similarly requires access to the full dataset up front, however, in their case, it is to ensure the generalized eigenvectors are exactly unit-norm relative to the matrix $B$. \citet{allen2017doubly} develop a GEP algorithm that is theoretically linear in the size of the input ($nd$) and $k$, however, they assume access to the entire dataset (non-streaming). \citet{arora2017stochastic} propose a convex relaxation of the CCA problem along with a streaming algorithm with convergence guarantees.
-However, instead of learning $V_x \in \mathbb{R}^{d_x}$ and $V_y \in \mathbb{R}^{d_y}$ directly, it learns $M = V_x V_y^\top \in \mathbb{R}^{d_x \times d_y}$ which is prohibitively expensive to store in memory for high-dimensional problems.
-Moreover, the complexity of this algorithm is $\mathcal{O}(d^3)$ due to an expensive projection step requiring an SVD of $M$.
-They propose an alternative version \emph{without} guarantees that reduces the cost per iteration to $\mathcal{O}(dk^2)$. \citet{gao2019stochastic} also considers the streaming setting, but instead focuses on top-$1$ CCA and like~\cite{wang2016efficient} and~\cite{allen2017doubly}, uses shift-invert preconditioning to accelerate convergence. \citet{bhatia2018gen} solves top-$1$ GEP in the streaming setting, only solving for the principal generalized eigenvector.
-Most recently, \citet{meng2021online} proposed a method to estimate top-$k$ CCA in a streaming setting.
-Their algorithm requires several expensive Riemmanian optimization subroutines, giving a per iteration complexity of $\mathcal{O}(d^2k)$.
-Their convergence guarantee is in terms of subspace error, so as mentioned above, the projection matrices $V_x$ and $V_y$ may be rotations of their ordered (by correlation) counterparts.
-Their approach is the current state-of-the-art when considering CCA in the streaming setting for large datasets.
+The sequential least squares CCA algorithm proposed by~\citet{wang2016efficient} similarly requires access to the full dataset up front, however, in their case, it is to ensure the generalized eigenvectors are exactly unit-norm relative to the matrix $B$. \citet{allen2017doubly} develop a \gep{} algorithm that is theoretically linear in the size of the input ($nd$) and $k$, however, they assume access to the entire dataset (non-streaming).
+LOBPCG~\citep{knyazev2017recent} is a non-streaming, Rayleigh maximizing technique with line-search and a preconditioned gradient.